RocqJones/jones-mbindyo-professional-portfolio/README.md

 - Resource consumption and battery usage
 - Recovery when verification could not be completed

-I worked on improving the integration by establishing more reliable communication channels, managing resources carefully and introducing fallback handling when verification could not be completed.
+I worked on improving the integration by establishing more reliable communication channels, managing resources carefully, and introducing fallback handling when verification could not be completed.

 ### Product Delivery

 I contributed to the delivery of Equity's digital insurance experience, including insurance products made available directly through the mobile application.

-The work required close collaboration between mobile engineering, backend engineering, product, design and business stakeholders.
+The work required close collaboration between mobile engineering, backend engineering, product, design, and business stakeholders.

 ### Key Capabilities Demonstrated